 The maxillary sinus is the second area that could be an issue for patients in San Francisco with regards to implant dentistry, and it is here that things begin to become a bit more complex.

 The maxillary sinus is a large cavity that sits above the upper portion of the mouth.
 It occupies a large portion of the face, as it takes up space around the eyes, cheekbones, and on both sides of the nose.
 When a person has a cold or sinus infection, this area fills with mucus and must be relieved.

 The reason why this is area is important is because a certain amount of jawbone is required to be in place in order to support the implant.
 Once it is determined that implant dentistry is the appropriate choice, an evaluation must be undertaken to be sure the maxillary sinus is structurally sound for the procedure.

 In the event there is not enough bone to support the implant, a procedure called a sinus lift would be performed.
-This is simply a bone graft which allows more bone to grow in this area, and once the bone has grown successfully, than the area will be deemed suitable for surgery.
+This is simply a bone graft that allows more bone to grow in this area, and once the bone has grown successfully, the area will be deemed suitable for surgery.